openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 | notes           | text    | Comma-separated list of notes                                                                                              |         | no       | yes      |
 | start           | text    | Query start date parameter expressed as either YYYY-MM-DD or dynamically as one of StartOfDay, StartOfMonth or StartOfYear |         | no       | yes      |

-The parameters `chargeTypeCodes` and `notes` are logically combined with "AND", so if only one parameter is needed for filter, only provide this parameter and leave the other one empty.
+The parameters `chargeTypeCodes` and `notes` are logically combined with "AND", so if only one parameter is needed for the filter, only provide this parameter and leave the other one empty.
 Using any of these parameters will override the pre-configured filter entirely.

 The parameter `start` can be used independently to override the query start date parameter.